3dcitydb/3dcitydb-docs/source/plugins/plugin-mechanism.rst

 installation directory.
 To keep multiple plugins independent from each other, it is recommended to create a separate subfolder below ``plugins`` for each plugin.
 When running the Importer/Exporter, the installed plugins are automatically detected and loaded with the application.
-Changes to the ``plugins`` subfolder require a restart of the Importer/Exporter to become effective.
+Uninstalling a plugin just requires to delete the folder containing all the plugin files from the ``plugins`` subfolder.
+Note that changes to the ``plugins`` subfolder require a restart of the Importer/Exporter to become effective.

 Installed plugins can be enabled or disabled at runtime both using the graphical user interface of the Importer/Exporter and on the command line.